Marissa-the-Analyst/2025-Yuumi-Purrformance/README.md

 A dive into Yuumi's 2025 metrics, from top-tier enchanter support to niche pick, this Tableau Dash examines win rates, ban rates, and the shifting itemization landscape during the season!

 # Goals:
-To visualize my favorite champion’s performance throughout the year, manually collecting data across all tiers using Op.GG’s website.
-I peaked Emerald 2 duoing!
+To visualize my favorite champion’s performance throughout the year, I manually collected Yuumi's data across all tiers using OP.GG’s website.
+I peaked Emerald 2 duoing with her too!!
 Since I was playing so much ranked at the time, I had figured I’d record general champion stats to see how all other Yuumi players were doing as well!

 # Finished Project:
-Explore and see Yuumi’s performance on my Tableau Public Dashboard [here]!
+Explore and see Yuumi’s performance on my Tableau Public Dashboard [here](https://public.tableau.com/app/profile/marissa.nash/viz/Yuumi/Dashboard22)
 <br>
 <br>
 **Deliverables**